Attractions in Kalbarri are spectacular!

+More attractions in Kalbarri are the amazing sea cliffs.
 Along the coast, wind and wave erosion has exposed the sedimentary layers in the sandstone cliffs that plunge more than 100 metres to the ocean.
 Red Bluff, Mushroom Rock, Rainbow Valley, Eagle Gorge, Island Rock and the Natural Bridge are among the best-known features of this rugged coast.

 Kalbarri’s exceptional wildflowers are at their best in spring and early summer.
 At the mouth of the Murchison River is the town of Kalbarri, which supports thriving fishing and tourism industries and provides a base for park visitors.

 Feeding is at 8:45am every morning on the Kalbarri foreshore opposite Murchison Caravan Park.

 A gold coin donation is appreciated to help cover the cost of fish.